Local Snowshoeing Destinations.

 The wetlands and granite barrens offer a breathtaking landscape that’s hard to believe is minutes from downtown (with unique perspectives of downtown Halifax and from various high points in the area).
 It’s a nature lovers paradise, whether you’re a #bird-watching aficionado, outdoor photography enthusiast, or enjoy identifying the rare, diverse flora and fauna.
 Despite its urban surroundings, its wild enough that Moose have even been spotted in the area.

 There are many great spots to take in the surroundings, particularly the area where a rocky stream meets the lake.
 A small sandy area with impromptu fire pit (always check burning restrictions and follow basic Leave No Trace principles) is a great spot for #swimming.
 A towering granite outcrop, popular with local youth (unfortunately often spray painted) is tucked in behind this especially scenic area.

 The trails are not marked or mapped so make sure you know where you’re going and have some kind of navigation aid if you’re not sure (all of my maps are designed to be opened with your phone’s Google Maps app, to be used as a real-time GPS reference).
-The lake is a good reference point to keep you on track most of the time but once you cross to the far side of the lake, or head away from it there are paths which can lead you in many different directions.
+The lake is a good reference point to keep you on track most of the time but once you cross to the far side of the lake, or head away from it, you’ll see paths which can lead in many different directions.
 Some of the lake access points can be a short diversion from the main trail and hidden by foliage.

 Halifax Urban Wilderness Park

 The Backlands have recently been recognized as an important location for protection.
 You can help the Nature Conservancy of Canada to create this urban wilderness park by donating to help them meet their required target.
 East Coast Lifestyle has also released a line of t-shirts in support of the park, generously donating 100% of proceeds.